 Sometimes students demonstrate unsafe behaviors toward themselves, peers or staff.
 When this occurs, our staff members use the least restrictive interventions to maintain safety (e.g., prompts to safe behaviors and redirection).
 If these measures prove unsuccessful, physical management or use of a safe, protective room may be temporarily needed to ensure safety.
 Parents and legal guardians are immediately notified in these situations.
 These procedures are not used as a punishment, but rather only to maintain safety for students and staff.
 If a student's behavior is unsafe to the point that Vanguard staff cannot ensure his/her safety or the safety of others, despite proactive and supportive interventions, it may be necessary to call for outside emotional/behavioral support (e.g., 911, crisis intervention services) to ensure safety services are needed to allow the student to meet the measurable annual goals.
-The IEP team may make a recommendation for additional testing.
-If it is determined that additional data is needed, parental consent will be obtained, and appropriate tests and other evaluation instruments will be administered.
+If it is determined that additional data are needed, parental consent will be obtained, and appropriate tests and other evaluation instruments will be administered.